taiwangoldcard/website/content/community/leadership.md

 Polling will use the Condorcet or Single-Transferrable-Vote (STV) method.

-For the initial election in August 2021, 3 leaders will be elected.
+For the initial election in February 2022, 5 leaders will be elected.